-Comments: provided from jurisdiction Fee in place since 1993.
-This is not the only source of funds, SWCCs collect motor oil, batteries, pesticide bottles, site attendants, recycling staff (in house for County buildings).
-Covers cost of contract only, no administrative or education costs Billed on property tax bill. , Billed on water bill monthly.
-The solid waste dept pays the City \$400.000 year for HR services.
-IT services, billing, and other services • Billed on water bill.
-Individual bills sent to those on private wells. ls, level of service provided and covering overhead, HR costs, etc. Solid Waste programs for disposal and recycling The fee is collected as part of enterprise fund used to pay for curbside recycling plus residential and commercial waste collection and disposal.
+, Comments: provided from jurisdiction Fee in place since 1993.
+This is not the only source of funds.
+SWCCs collect motor oil, batteries, pesticide bottles, site attendants, recycling staff (in house for County buildings).
+Covers cost of contract only, no administrative or education costs.
+Billed on property tax bill, • Billed on water bill monthly.
+The solid waste dept pays the City \$400,000 year for HR services.
+IT services, billing, and other services 6 Billed on water bill.
+Individual bills sent to those on private wells.
+It does not cover enough.
+Should be charging about \$121 - \$144/ year) for the level of service provided and covering overhead, HR costs, etc. Subsidizes all Solid Waste programs for disposal and recycling The fee is collected as part of enterprise fund used to pay for curbside recycling plus residential and commercial waste collection and disposal.
 Any shortfalls are absorbed by general fund.
 Set up in about 1996 and was in the \$2-\$3/month range then.
-December 1 January 1 What it Covers Convenience center operations (4) and curbside recycling 14,000+ nn's Curbside recycling Residential solid waste, yard waste, curbside recycling, bulky, all admin.
-Overhead. - Curbside recycling Includes other recycling programs, residential solid waste, bulky goods, white goods, yard waste Who Pays Single family unincorporated, trailer parks, exemption for vacant trailers.
+What it Covers Convenience center operations (4) and curbside recycling 14,000+ hh's Curbside recycling) Residential solid waste, yard waste, curbside recycling, bulky, all admin.
+Overhead.
+Curbside recycling Includes other recycling programs, residential solid waste, bulky goods, white goods, yard waste Who Pays Single family unincorporated, trailer parks, exemption for vacant pads, not vacant trailers.
 Single family households.
-Duplex pays two fees (2 carts) Single family households or others who can use roll out business Single family households, multifamily under six units some small • non-residential that use one roll cart Annual Fee \$65.00 \$26.50 - \$229.20 for 90g roll out garbage cart \$193.20 for smaller 40g cart General fund pays public waste and dead animal fees. \$66.00 Table III-1 (cont.)
-Type of Fee Solid Waste Fee - Recycling Fee Solid Waste Fee Solid Waste Fee - Table III City or County Durham County Mike lumer Director of (919) 560-0430 City of Kernersville Mylinda Jacobsen, Solid Waste Director (336) 996-6417 City of Wilmington Bill Reid Superintendent of Operations (910) 790-2376 City of Hickory Tim Bennett Solid Waste Supervisor (828) 323-7439
+Duplex pays two fees (2 carts) Single family households or others who can use roll out carts e.g. small business Single family households, multifamily under six units some small businesses and other non-residential that use one roll cart Annual Fee \$65.00 \$26.50 - \$229.20 for 90g roll out garbage cart \$193.20 for smaller 40g cart General fund pays public waste and dead animal fees. \$66.00 Table III-1 (cont.)
+Type of Fee Solid Waste Fee Recycling Fee Solid Waste Fee Solid Waste Fee Table II City or County Durham County Mike Turner Director of General Services (919) 560-0430 City of Kernersville Mylinda Jacobsen, Solid Waste Director (336) 996-6417 City of Wilmington Bill Reid Superintendent of Operations (910) 790-2376 : City of Hickory Tim Bennett Solid Waste Supervisor (828) 323-7439